AFB Diagnostic Test Kit

 - Hold the Test Device horizontally and gently squeeze two drops onto the sample well of the device.

-- Wait until the control line appears (labelled C) and read the result (c1-3 minutes)
+- Wait until the control line appears (labelled C) and read the result (3 to 10 minutes)

 Whole or part samples can be used, but it is recommended that a whole infected larva be used to obtain the best results.